 - half down - similarly to half up, it rounds to the nearest neighbor, unless it's equidistant - then it rounds towards zero (just like in the down mode).
 The above numbers become

 - half even - an interesting one.
 Rounds towards the nearest neighbor, but if equidistant, it rounds towards the even number.
 Both

 2.5are rounded to

 4.5are rounded to

-- half ceil - the nearest neighbor, equidistant values go towards infinity.
+- half ceil - the nearest neighbor, equidistant values go towards the larger number.

-- half floor - the nearest neighbor, equidistant towards minus infinity.
+- half floor - the nearest neighbor, equidistant towards the smaller number.